sarahsupp/hb-migration/README.md

 * `BBLmapcode.r` script -- maps foreign recaptures from Bird Banding Lab data.
 M. Lim

 *Project 2 - eBird + remote sensing*
+* `agg_hb_checklists_paper2.r` script -- aggregates the monthly checklists FAL sent from eBird, and separates them based on species
 * `hb-gbif.r` script -- loops through the species to identify observed wintering locations in Central America from GBIF data online.
 * `hb-physiological-demand.r` -- Calculates standard operative temperature (Te), cost of thermoregulation (Ct) and cost of transport/flight (Cf) from the environmental and geographic variables.
 * `Standard_Operative_Temperature_from_meteorology.R` -- GET FROM EXTREME_LIMITS: Functions to calculate standard operative temperature from radiation, temperature and geographic variables for individuals.